 Our common project is language and to write the best we can.

-Since 2002, the MFA in Writing program at California College of the Arts has graduated dozens of gifted poets, fiction and nonfiction writers, and playwrights who have gone on to publish with both large and small presses.
+Since 2002, the MFA in Writing program at California College of the Arts has seen dozens of our alumni -- gifted poets, fiction and nonfiction writers, and playwrights -- go on to publish with both large and small presses.

-Our alumni are recipients of prestigious awards such as the Norma Farber First Book Prize, the National Endowment for the Arts Grant, and the Zora Neale Hurston Scholarship at Naropa University.
+Our alumni are recipients of prestigious awards such as the Norma Farber First Book Prize, the Whiting Award, the National Endowment for the Arts Grant, the Creative Capital Award, and the Zora Neale Hurston Scholarship at Naropa University.

 Some now teach, while others are employed as professional writers.
 Many continue to thrive in the historically famous, dynamic literary culture of the San Francisco Bay Area, where they’ve created new reading and performance venues and the next generation of literary magazines and presses.